|

 in medical anthropology, international health, and gender via

-For my PhD (2007), I returned to Comitán to address the
+My master's work centered on pregnancy and childbirth in Tojolabal communities surrounding Comitán.
+For my dissertation, I returned to Comitán to address the

 emerging need for elder health research and intervention.
 The